UB-Mannheim/vMaBookShelf/INSTALL.md

 ### Create minimized versions of js and css files
-This step is in linux now integrated in the bookshelf-server/createFiles.sh (see above)
+For Linux, this step is now integrated in the bookshelf-server/createFiles.sh (see above).

 #### Manuel
 with
 cd bookshelf-server/html/js/
 - ./ErzeugeMiniVersion.sh   (for Linux)
 - ErzeugeMiniVersion.cmd    (for Windows)

 ### RufeExterneURL.config.php
-copy **RufeExterneURL.config.php_tmpl** to **RufeExterneURL.config.php** and adapt the example to your needs
+Copy **RufeExterneURL.config.php_tmpl** to **RufeExterneURL.config.php**
+and adapt the example to your needs.

 ### Link html path to /var/www/**YourProjectName**
 create a symbolic link